ScalingIntelligence/Archon/README.md

 # Archon: An Architecture Search Framework for Inference-Time Techniques
 Inference-time techniques allow us to bolster the strengths of existing LMs by utilizing multiple sample calls and multiple LMs to increase system performance for a given task.
 Archon provides a modular framework for combining different inference-time techniques and LMs with just a JSON config file.
-Check out our [Quick Start](#quick-start) guide to get started.
+Check out our [Quick Start](#quick-start) guide to get started or read our research paper [here](https://arxiv.org/abs/2409.15254)

 ![Archon Overview Diagram](readme_assets/archon_itas_diagram.svg)